 Once we successfully resolve your claim, these costs will be included in our fees.
 But if we’re unsuccessful, you’ll never receive a bill from us.

 Yes, it’s possible.
-If you have TPD cover with more than one super fund, you might be able to make a claim with each fund for the same illness or injury.
+If you have TPD cover with more than one super fund, you might be able to make a claim with each fund for the same condition.

 Many people don’t realise they’re covered by multiple super funds, especially if they’ve changed jobs over the years and haven’t consolidated their super.
 If each of your funds has its own TPD insurance policy, it’s possible to make multiple claims.